• Home

 Numbers can be counted and then taken apart, They can be taken apart to create different sets.
 Part-whole relationships form the building blocks of addition and subtraction.
 When children understand how to decompose (break apart) numbers in different ways, they are ready to add and subtract.

 Have you ever wondered why subtraction always seems so much harder than addition is for many kids?
-Part of this can be explained by the fact that they do not yet understand part-whole relationship so they do not see the 4+5=9, therefore 9-5=4
+Part of this can be explained by the fact that they do not yet understand the part-whole relationship so they do not see the 4+5=9, therefore 9-5=4

 Commutative and Associate Properties

 The commutative property of addition (and multiplication) states that it doesn’t matter if you change the order of the addends, the sum is still the same.
-Associate properties refers to when you are adding (or multiplying) more than 2 numbers and you have the ability to group them any way you want and the sum will still be the same.
+Associate properties refer to when you are adding (or multiplying) more than 2 numbers and you have the ability to group them any way you want and the sum will still be the same.

-These properties help students understand that they can group numbers in flexible ways in order to make sense of the numbers or to calculate a sum in their head.
+These properties help students understand that they can group numbers in flexible ways in order to make sense of the numbers or to calculate a sum in their heads.
 Imagine how useful this is when you are out shopping and you need to see if you have enough money to buy something.

 Equivalence

 When something is equal to or the same as something else means it is equivalent.
-The importance of this aspect of number sense is that understanding will help students see relationships of numbers and quantities across the mathematical strands.
+The importance of this aspect of number sense is that understanding will help students see the relationships of numbers and quantities across the mathematical strands.
 For example, students will be able to see that 25+25+25+25=100, 4 quarters = $1.00 and when telling time we say “quarter past the hour” and there are 4 quarters (of 15 minutes) in an hour.
 There are also four 1/4’s in a whole.

 Unitizing

 Unitizing is understanding that you can count small, equal groups within a larger number or quantity.
 Understanding this will help students to begin sorting and grouping larger numbers to count.
 Larger quantities can be sorted into groups of 5 or 10 to count more efficiently.
-As students begin to work with larger numbers and group them in to sets, they being to understand place value.
+As students begin to work with larger numbers and group them into sets, they being to understand place value.
 Students have moved beyond just single digits and teen numbers to 2-digit numbers and beyond where each numeral has a value.

 Place Value

 To understand place value, students will need to know that a numeral’s value is dependent on the position it is in within a number.
-The building blocks of number sense leads to place value and understanding place value sets students up to understand concepts and relationships with larger numbers and parts of numbers less than one and below zero.
+The building blocks of number sense lead to place value and understanding place value sets students up to understand concepts and relationships with larger numbers and parts of numbers less than one and below zero.

 Lots of practice with manipulatives and making numbers, decomposing numbers and especially completing rich tasks and number talks are all great ways to develop place value understanding.